The History of the BRCIC

 The Online Emotional Support Model

-Starting in 2009, BRCIC began working with a national coalition led by CONTACT USA on the development of the first free and confidential online emotional support (OES) model, later known as CrisisChat.org.
-The CrisisChat.org initiative became the basis of the National Suicide Prevention Lifeline’s Crisis Chat initiative funded by SAMHSA.
-BRCIC was the first crisis center to achieve accreditation for online emotional support (OES).
+Starting in 2009, BRCIC began working with a national coalition to develop the first free and confidential online emotional support (OES) model, later known as CrisisChat.org.

 The BRCIC was also the only crisis center in the country to achieve three industry leading accreditations at the same time — American Association of Suicidology (AAS), Alliance of Information and Referral Systems (AIRS) and CONTACT USA.

-In recent years BRCIC has led the field in understanding the role that care management plays in telephonic crisis intervention.
-Several successful models organized around care management have been implemented across the state of Louisiana and beyond.
-BRCIC also successfully developed best practices around crisis intervention and care management currently utilized across the state of Louisiana and beyond.
+In recent years BRCIC has led the field in understanding the role that care management plays in crisis intervention.
+Several successful models organized around care management have been put into practice across the state of Louisiana and beyond.
+BRCIC also successfully developed best practices around crisis intervention and care management currently used across the country.

 The Present: Building on the Past and Looking to the Future